zeux/zeux.github.io/about.md

 ### fastprintf

 [fastprintf](https://github.com/zeux/fastprintf) is an F# library that replaces built-in formatting functions from `printf` family with much faster alternatives.
-The implementation compiles the format specification and a set of types to a sequence of functions that do the necessary formatting; the compilation result is cached by format string and type list in a thread-safe cache.
-The compilation process uses reflection introspection and generics, but does not use dynamic code generation (Reflection.Emit).
-The library was written in F# 2/3 days to eliminate significant performance bottlenecks in any code that used standard formatting facilities; modern versions of F# (5+) include string interpolation as well as a faster standard printf style formatter so the library is only relevant in historical/educational sense.
+The implementation compiles and caches the format specification and a set of types to a sequence of functions that do the necessary formatting and get JIT compiled by .NET runtime (without the use of Reflection.Emit).
+The library was written in F# 2/3 days to eliminate significant performance bottlenecks in code that used standard formatting facilities; modern versions of F# (5+) include string interpolation as well as a faster standard printf style formatter.

 ## Publications